Totonac culture: Religion

 The Totonacs, like all the civilizations of Mesoamerica, were polytheists.
 The main cult surrendered to the Sun, with human sacrifices; In addition, they worshiped the Goddess of Corn, who was the wife of the Sun, their sacrifices were not human, since "She detested them", instead, they offered animal sacrifices and offerings of herbs and flowers.
 Another important divinity was "Old Thunder", the "Owner of all the waters, but not the rain", he wanted to flood the world, because people who drowned became his servants.

 Daily life

 They made their clothes with natural fiber textiles.
-The traditional garment of the totancas women was the "huipil", an embroidered dress, wide and long, that is still worn among the current Totonac women.
+The traditional garment of Totonaca women was the "huipil", an embroidered dress, wide and long, that is still worn among the current Totonac women.
 The men wore only a loincloth.

 Their houses consisted of only one rectangular room, in which, without divisions, were simple and scarce wooden furniture.
 The room had a thatched roof or palm leaves and the structures on the walls were thick sticks.